dtsdwarak/amazonia/README.md

 ## What?

-Webservice to return Amazon product information - designed to work with book URLs.
+Webservice to return Amazon.in product information - designed to work with book URLs.

 ___More To Be Updated Soon___